wp-plugins/scrapeazon/readme.txt

 An ASIN is an Amazon.com product identification number.
 ScrapeAZon uses this identifier to download the correct customer reviews that are associated with a product.
 An ASIN can be assigned by Amazon.com or, in case of a book, the 10-character version of the ISBN.

-= Can I use an identified other than an ASIN to retrieve reviews? =
+= Can I use an identifier other than an ASIN to retrieve reviews? =

 Yes, as of ScrapeAZon 2.0.1, you can replace the asin parameter in a shortcode with any of the following parameters:

 * isbn
 * upc
 * ean

+The isbn parameter enables you to retrieve reviews for a book or an ebook by using an International Standard Book Number (ISBN).
+For example, you could use an ISBN retrieve reviews for Stephen King's 11/22/63 by using the following shortcode:

+[scrapeazon isbn="9781451627299"]

+The upc parameter enables you to retrieve reviews for a product based on that product's Universal Product Code (UPC).

+The ean parameter enables you to retrieve reviews for a product based on that product's European Article Number (EAN).

 However, the ScrapeAZon widget currently only supports the ASIN identifier.